Andrew Rannells

-Andrew Scott Rannells (born August 23, 1978) is an American film, stage, television and voice actor.

-Rannells is best known for originating the role of Elder Kevin Price in the 2011 Broadway musical The Book of Mormon for which he was nominated for the Tony Award for Best Performance by a Leading Actor in a Musical and won the 2012 Grammy Award for Best Musical Theater Album.
+Andrew Scott Rannells (born August 23, 1978) is an American actor.
+He is best known for originating the role of Elder Kevin Price in the 2011 Broadway musical The Book of Mormon, for which he was nominated for the Tony Award for Best Performance by a Leading Actor in a Musical and won the 2012 Grammy Award for Best Musical Theater Album.
 He received his second Tony nomination in 2017 for his performance as Whizzer in the 2016 Broadway revival of Falsettos.
-Other Broadway credits include Hairspray (2005), Jersey Boys (2009), Hedwig and the Angry Inch (2010), Hamilton (2015), and The Boys in the Band (2018).
+Other Broadway credits include Hairspray (2005), Jersey Boys (2009), Hedwig and the Angry Inch (2014), Hamilton (2015), The Boys in the Band (2018), and Gutenberg!
+The Musical!
+(2023).
+For his performance in the off West End production of Tammy Faye, he was nominated for a Laurence Olivier Award.

 In the 2010s, he began working as a screen actor; most notably, he starred in the 2012 NBC sitcom The New Normal and played the recurring role of Elijah in HBO's Girls (2012–2017).
 In 2019, he began starring in Black Monday on Showtime.
-He has accumulated numerous voice acting credits since the beginning of his career including currently, Matthew MacDell on Netflix's Big Mouth and William Clockwell on Amazon Prime's Invincible.
+He has accumulated numerous voice acting credits since the beginning of his career including Matthew MacDell on Netflix's Big Mouth and, currently, William Clockwell on Amazon Prime's Invincible.

-Early life
+Early life and education

 Rannells was born in Omaha, Nebraska, to Charlotte and Ronald Rannells.
 He is the fourth of five siblings, with three sisters and an older brother.
 Rannells attended Our Lady of Lourdes grade school in Omaha, and then Creighton Preparatory School, an all-boys Roman Catholic school in Omaha.
+He left the Catholic Church upon graduating as he was sexually abused by a priest at his high school.
 His family lived in the Hanscom Park neighborhood in Omaha.

 As a child, he took classes at the Emmy Gifford Children's Theater and performed at the Omaha Community Playhouse and the Firehouse Dinner Theatre and the Dundee Dinner Theatre.
 Rannells was 11 when he acted in his first play.
 He did community theater with fellow Omahan and Creighton Prep alumnus Conor Oberst.
 He did voice-over work and commercials, including a 1996 Grease spoof with Amy Adams.

+He is a 1997 YoungArts alumnus, together with Zuzanna Szadkowski and Michael Benjamin Washington.

-Rannells moved to New York City in 1997 after high school, studying theater at Marymount Manhattan College for two years before he started auditioning full-time and began landing roles.
+Rannells moved to New York City in 1997 after graduating from high school, studying theater at Marymount Manhattan College for two years before he started auditioning full-time and began landing roles.